gingi/fastbit/java/README.txt

 On a windows machine, use ..\win\java.vcproj to build a DLL library for the JNI interface.
-The DLL file (named fastbitjni.dll) will end up in either ..\win\Debug or ..\Release depending how you build it.
+The DLL file (named fastbitjni.dll) will end up in either ..\win\Debug or ..\win\Release depending how you build it.
 The directory containg the DLL file needs to be in environment variable PATH in order for the java run-time system to find it.